CONTACT US! PorterHorseSales@aol.com

 sunlight in their pens in the morning and evening, but not during the hottest

 Another one of my favorite things about my kennel (and one of our bigger

 projects) is that it all washes into a huge septic system.
 Yes, EVERYTHING

-Pressure washer is all we use.
+huge difference.
 This keeps everything cleaner and it is

 much easier to sanitize.

 We have 9 internet cameras in our kennels so we can watch everything that is